fl-wer/TWD-S1-SPOLSZCZENIE/README.md

 # The Walking Dead Seaon 1 - Instalator Spolszczenia
-Instalator spolszczenia do The Walking Dead - Sezon 1.
+Instalator spolszczenia do gry The Walking Dead - Sezon 1.